-This article talked about some of the real, well-known risks of consuming too much wine, things like alcoholism and liver disease.
+This article talked about some of the real, well-known risks of consuming too much wine, like alcoholism and liver disease.
 Overall mortality, when they looked at data from several countries, seemed much higher among people who consumed more than two alcoholic beverages a day.

-That’s a very good point: Even if red wine did prevent heart attacks, if it makes you more likely to die of something else, it’s not beneficial.
+That’s a good point: Even if red wine did prevent heart attacks, if it makes you more likely to die of something else, it’s not beneficial.
 It pays to look at the big picture.

 If we fast forward to what we know now, you’ll see the tone of recent headlines has changed.
-CNN published an excellent long form article in 2015, titled “Health Effects of Red Wine: Where Do We Stand?”
+CNN published an excellent long-form article in 2015, titled “Health Effects of Red Wine: Where Do We Stand?”

-CNN provided great context, including a timeline reviewing what was known about wine from ancient times though today.
+CNN provided great context, including a timeline reviewing what was known about wine from ancient times through today.
 USA Today has also become more skeptical of the alcohol-and-heart-prevention bandwagon, with its story, “Alcohol Good for Your Heart: Evidence Is Evaporating.”

 It turns out, in many much larger studies, that red wine is not superior to other alcoholic drinks.
 It doesn’t confer any specific cardiovascular protection.

-Any alcoholic beverage, when consumed in moderation, might decrease your risk of cardiovascular disease by a modest amount, and might help prevent diabetes, too, though the evidence there is less strong.
+Any alcoholic beverage, when consumed in moderation, might decrease your risk of cardiovascular disease by a modest amount and might help prevent diabetes, too, though the evidence there is less strong.

 That “in moderation” qualifier means one alcoholic drink a day for women, and one or two for men.
 More than that is not a good idea—health benefits quickly become health dangers when people drink too much.

-That’s a real problem with headlines that enthusiastically support the heart benefits of alcohol consumption.
-They may do more harm than good.
+That’s a real problem with headlines that enthusiastically support the heart benefits of alcohol consumption: They may do more harm than good.